Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 Tying Up Loose Ends

-The final step to writing a fantastic falling action sequence is tying up any of the loose ends.
-Look at minor plot points sprinkled throughout the tale and ensure each has a satisfying conclusion.
+The final step to writing a fantastic falling action sequence is tying up any of the loose ends created during the story.

-Many small plot points were unresolved after the Lord of the Rings climax.
-The hobbits needed to get home, Gondor was still without a king, and the Elves needed to make their journey across the sea.
+Many small plot points were unresolved after The Lord of the Rings climax.
+The hobbits needed to get home, Gondor was still without a king, and the elves needed to make their journey across the sea.

 Falling action provides an opportunity to close these loops, giving audiences a sense of completion at the resolution.